Metron-Project/metron-project.github.io/docs/introduction.md

 # What is the Metron Project?

-A collection of inititives and tools related to Comic Book management.
+A collection of initiatives and tools related to Comic Book management.

 ## Projects

 Currently, the Metron Project contains the following projects:

+- Metron: The code for the [Metron DB](https://metron.cloud/) website.
 - Darkseid: A Python library to work with comic book archives.
 - Mokkari: A Python wrapper for the Metron Comic Book Database's API.
 - Esak: A Python wrapper for Marvel's API.